3DGenomes/TADbit/doc/source/tutorial_general.rst

   my_chrom.find_tads('First Hi-C experiment')

-:func:`pytadbit.chromosome.Chromosome.find_tads` is called from our Chromosome object, however it is applied to a specific experiment.
+:func:`pytadbit.chromosome.Chromosome.find_tad` is called from our Chromosome object, however it is applied to a specific experiment.
 TADs found by tadbit will thus be associated to this experiment.
 They can be accessed like this:

 ::

   exp = my_chrom.experiments["First Hi-C experiment"]
   exp.tads

-"tads" returned in this example is a dictionary of TADs, each is inturn a new dictionary containing information about the start and end position of one TAD.
+"tads" returned in this example is a dictionary of TADs, each is in turn a new dictionary containing information about the start and end position of one TAD.

 ::